Lucy-Family-Institute/pace-admin/README.md

 - In http://localhost:9695/console
 - Select the "Data" tab and scroll to `users` table.
-- Select "Insert Role" and add the email address from the above Auth Front End Credentials.
+- Select "Insert Row" and add the email address from the above Auth Front End Credentials.

 # Production